 Thus, if the argument a command must be evaluated and if this argument is surrounded by brackets [...], whatever is between brackets is considered as a command line which is evaluated.
-The result of this evaluation is the value of the argument.
+The resut of this evaluation is the value of the argument.

-5.6 The '...' syntax
+6.6 The '...' syntax

 Backquotes are simply used to forbid word separation during the command line syntax analysis.
-Thus, for instance, if you type a> cmd 'this is arg1' arg2 it calls the command named cmd with the first argument being this is arg1 (NOT the string 'this is arg1') and the second argument being arg2.
-This syntax is mainly used to build dinamically some scripts as you will see in Sections 7.3 and 7.2.
+Thus, for instance, if you type it calls the command named cmd with the first argument being this is arg1 (NOT the string 'this is arg1') and the second argument being arg2.
+This syntax is mainly used to build dinamically some scripts as you will see in Sections 8.3 and 8.2.